sCCD01AM Scientific Camera

 High Dynamic Range Imaging

-Cold Atom and Quantum Imaging
+Cold Atom & Quantum Imaging

 Spectral Analysis

-• High quantum efficiency (QE >95%)
+• High quantum efficiency (QE > 95%)

 • Excellent linear response